amwebexpert/guess_the_text/docs/sections/coding-standards/patterns.md

 ## Conditional child widgets

-Instead of building a `List<Widgets>` before the `build` method, prefer usage of conditional expression widget
+Instead of building a `List<Widgets>` before the `build` method, prefer usage of conditional expression widget.
+Also bear in mind to extract logic of complex `if/else` statement into dedicated method like `canIKickIt()` below to promote template readability.

 #### :x: avoid